MicrosoftDocs/memdocs/memdocs/intune/configuration/administrative-templates-import-custom.md

 - There are some limits:

-  - A maximum of 10 packages can be uploaded.
-Each package file must be 1 MB or smaller.
+  - A maximum of 10 ADMX files can be uploaded.
+Each file must be 1 MB or smaller.
   - For each ADMX file, only one ADML file can be uploaded.
-  - Each ADMX package supports one language.
+  - Each ADMX file supports one language.

 - Currently, only `en-us` ADML files are supported.

-- If you upload an ADMX that already exists in the Endpoint Manager admin center, then the upload will fail.
-For example, the upload will fail if you try to upload a newer version of the same ADMX file.
+- If you upload an ADMX file with settings that are already imported, then the upload will fail.
+For example, if you upload a different version of an ADMX file that has the same settings as the original ADMX file, then the upload will fail with a namespace error.

-  To replace an existing ADMX file:
+  To replace an existing ADMX file with the same settings:

   1. Delete any profiles using the existing ADMX settings.
   2. Delete the original ADMX file you imported.
   3. Import the new ADMX and ADML files.

+  Or, create another version of the ADMX file with the same namespace as the original ADMX file.
+Add the new and different settings to this ADMX file.
+Then, import the new ADMX and ADML files.

-- Some ADMX packages may have dependency prerequisites.
+- Some ADMX files may have dependency prerequisites.
 You must import any dependency ADMX files first.
-For example, to import Mozilla Firefox ADMX and ADML files:
+For example, to import Mozilla Firefox ADMX and ADML files, you:

   1. Import the `mozilla.admx` and `mozilla.adml` files.
 Make sure the status shows **Available**.
   2. Import the `firefox.admx` and `firefox.adml` files.

   If you upload `firefox.admx` before `mozilla.adml`, then the import will fail.

-  To remove a dependency prerequisite, delete the associated ADMX package first.
+  To remove a dependency prerequisite, delete the associated ADMX file first.
 Then, delete the dependency prerequisite.
 In our Mozilla Firefox example, delete `firefox.admx` and then delete `mozilla.admx`.

-- ADMX files with unsupported setting types will fail to upload.
-For example, combo box settings won't upload.
+- Currently, the combo box setting type isn't supported.
+ADMX files with the combo box setting type will fail to import.
+All other setting types are supported.

-  **QUESTION**: Do we have a list of unsupported settings types?
-If yes, we should include this info.

-- New settings can be added to an existing namespace if the new settings are added as a new file with the already uploaded setting removed from the file.

-  **QUESTION**: This sentence is confusing.
-I assume the namespace is in the ADMX file.
-Would this namespace also exist in a different ADMX file?
-If yes, how is that a "different" ADMX file?
-I assume the ADMX would fail to import as it would already exist.
-What about renaming the admx file (from filename1.admx to filename2.admx)?
-I suggest we have a call about this bullet.
-We can't keep in the article as-is.

 ## Download the ADMX templates